loopandlearn/news/docs/index.md

-One of our Loopers enthusiastically recommended [browser building](https://loopkit.github.io/loopdocs/browser/bb-overview/){:target="_blank"} in a recent FaceBook comment: “I am so happy that I managed to browser build Loop and related apps!
+One of our Loopers enthusiastically recommended [browser building](https://loopkit.github.io/loopdocs/browser/bb-overview/){:target="_blank"} in a recent FaceBook comment: “I am so happy that I managed to browser build `Loop` and related apps!
 I’m so mind-free now!
 Xcode build was my first go but every time I had to check/ wait for updates (macOS , Xcode), dread that disk space wouldn’t suffice, my
 Mac mini would not get the latest updates and so on!
-Now I build Loop from an old laptop!!”
+Now I build `Loop` from an old laptop!!”
 We agree, Nikos!

 ## Do Not Rely on Answers from AI

-We’ve previously shared our concerns about relying on AI for settings decisions when looping—and we still stand by that.
+We’ve previously shared our concerns about relying on AI for settings decisions when `looping`—and we still stand by that.
 Now we need to add: please don’t use AI for building information either.
 It can lead to serious safety issues.
-We’re all eager for the day AI can safely lighten the looping load, and we’re watching its progress.
+We’re all eager for the day AI can safely lighten the
+`looping` load, and we’re watching its progress.
 But it’s not ready for this role.
 Your safety and the integrity of your OS-
 AID come first.
 For now, stick with trusted,